 If you feel that something isn’t right and you are not getting the answers you need…don’t give up.
 Be persistent.
 Continue to seek answers and don’t stop until you get them!

-Action steps YOU can take to raise awareness and increase knowledge about stomach cancer
+Steps YOU can take to raise awareness and to protect yourself and your family

 - Know the factors that put you at risk for stomach cancer.